OHDSI/Broadsea/README.md

 It supports any database management system that the OHDSI stack supports.
 The examples provided in this repository are for connecting to PostgreSQL, Oracle or Microsoft SQL Server databases.

-Broadsea can deploy to any OS where Docker containers can run, including Windows, Mac OS X and various flavors of Linux (including Ubuntu, CentOS & CoreOS)
+It supports any OS where Docker containers can run, including Windows, Mac OS X and Linux (including Ubuntu, CentOS & CoreOS)

 ### Usage Scenarios:

 Broadsea deploys the OHDSI technology stack at your local site so you can use it with your own data in an OMOP CDM Version 5 database.

-it can be used for the following research scenarios:
+it can be used for the following scenarios:

 * Try-out / demo the OHDSI R packages & web applications
 * Run observational studies on your data (including OHDSI Network studies)
 * Run the OHDSI Achilles R package for database profiling, database characterization, data quality assessment on your data & view the reports as tables/charts in the Atlas web application
 * Query OMOP vocabularies using the Atlas web application
 * Create patient cohorts
+* Determine study feasibility based on defined criteria

 ### Broadsea Dependencies

+* Docker (Version 1.11 or higher)
  * Docker Engine
  * Docker Compose
 * OMOP Common Data Model Version 5 database populated with OMOP vocabulary & observational data

 Docker Engine & Docker Compose are installed together as part of "Docker Toolbox" or "Docker for Windows" or "Docker for Mac".
 "Docker for Windows" or "Docker for Mac" are preferred over "Docker Toolbox" for improved performance but "Docker Toolbox" is also supported.

-## Broadsea Deployment Overview
+## Quick Start Broadsea Deployment

 * Download and install Docker.
 See the installation instructions at the [Docker Web Site](https://docs.docker.com/engine/installation/ "Install Docker")
-* Copy the example "docker-compose.yml" file for your database (PostgreSQL, Oracle, SQL Server) from this GitHub repository to a directory on your machine. (e.g. The postgres version of the file is in the postgresql sub-directory of this repository).
+* Copy the example "docker-compose.yml" file for your database (PostgreSQL, Oracle, SQL Server) from this GitHub repository to a directory on your machine. (e.g. The postgresql version of the file is in the postgresql sub-directory of this repository).
-* Copy the example "source_source_daimon.sql" file from this GitHub repository to a directory on your machine. (e.g. The postgres version of the file is in the postgresql sub-directory of this repository).
+* Copy the example "source_source_daimon.sql" file from this GitHub repository to a directory on your machine. (e.g. The postgresql version of the file is in the postgresql sub-directory of this repository).
 * Edit the example "source_source_daimon.sql" file to specify the database connection strings and database schema prefixes for your database(s).
 * Edit the docker-compose.yml file to specify the following:
  * set the WEBAPI\_URL environment variable to your Docker host machine IP address.
-If using "Docker Toolbox" use the following command to find your Docker host machine IP address otherwise just use "localhost":
+If using "Docker Toolbox" use the following command to find your Docker host machine IP address otherwise you can use "localhost":
 ```
 docker-machine ip
 ```
  * specify the database connection info for your database
+   * database name
+   * database user name
+   * database user password

 * Start the Broadsea Docker Containers:
 ```